Srinandan2003/MovieListingApp/readme.md

 🚀 Deployment
 Backend (Render)

-Create an account on Render
+Create an account on Render.
-Connect your repository to Render
+Connect your repository to Render.
-Set environment variables (e.g., MONGODB_URI, PORT) in the Render dashboard Deploy the backend service
+Set environment variables (e.g., MONGODB_URI, PORT) in the Render dashboard.
+Deploy the backend service.
 Verify the backend URL: https://movielistingapp-cqg8.onrender.com

 Frontend (Vercel)

-Create an account on Vercel
+Create an account on Vercel.
-Connect your repository to Vercel
+Connect your repository to Vercel.
 Build the React app: npm run build
-Deploy the build folder
+Deploy the build folder.
 Update API endpoints in the frontend to point to the production backend URL: https://movielistingapp-cqg8.onrender.com Access the deployed frontend at: https://movie-listing-app-psi.vercel.app

 🐛 Common Issues & Solutions

-1. CORS Error
+CORS Error

-Solution: Ensure CORS middleware is properly configured in Express: app.use(cors());
+Solution: Ensure CORS middleware is properly configured in Express:app.use(cors());

-2. Image Upload Fails
+Image Upload Fails

 Solution:
 Verify Cloudinary credentials
 Ensure the upload preset is set to unsigned
 Check that the file size is within Cloudinary’s limits

-3. MongoDB Connection Error
+MongoDB Connection Error

 Solution:
 Verify the MongoDB URI in the .env file
 Check network connectivity
 Ensure the MongoDB service is running

-4. Movies Not Updating After Add
+Movies Not Updating After Add

-Solution: Use callback functions to update parent state:
-// In parent component
-const addMovie = (newMovie) => {
+Solution: Use callback functions to update parent state:// In parent component const addMovie = (newMovie) => {
   setMovies(prevMovies => [...prevMovies, newMovie]);
 };

 // Pass to MovieForm
 <MovieForm onMovieAdded={addMovie} />

 🔮 Future Enhancements